Zulfiqar: Invocation and depiction

-Calligraphic panel in praise of Ali.
-The large inscription at the top reads lā fatā ʾilā ʿAlī lā sayf ʾilā Ḏū l-Faqār meaning "There is no Hero but Ali, [and] there is no sword but Dhu-l-Faqar.
+The hadith "There is no sword but Dhu al-Fiqar, and no warrior but Ali" is attributed to the Prophet Muhammad in praise of Ali's bravery and his sword.
+The saying appears here on a 19th-century calligraphic panel: lā fatā illā ʿAlī, lā sayfa illā Dhū l-Fiqār.

 Zulfiqar was frequently depicted on Ottoman flags, (Note: "The sword, known as Zulfiqar, is explained as the visual representation of the spread of the Ottoman dominion over East and West, established with the Ottoman conquest of Constantinople and the death of Constantine XI Palaiologos (1453).") especially as used by Janissaries cavalry.

 Zulfiqar is also frequently invoked in talismans.
 A common talismanic inscription or invocation is the double statement: